near/bos-web-engine/press-release-faq.md

 To achieve the high level of composability that is a central goal of BOS, developers must be able to embed components from other authors without the burden of personally auditing the code for malicious behavior.
 This is especially true if components are embedded dynamically and it is impossible for the dapp developer to know in advance which components will be loaded (e.g. a social post feed which can render components inline).

 **Example attack**
 Bob develops a defi dapp which has a button to initiate a transaction to transfer some value (e.g. fungible tokens).
 He then embeds a seemingly innocent BOS component from another author in his dapp— perhaps it is a UI component to render a nice accordion element.
 In that accordion element is code which directly modifies the DOM of the previously mentioned button, and causes it to present users with a transaction to transfer value to the malicious component author instead of wherever it was supposed to go.
-A user goes to Bob's defi dapp and clicks the transfer button, but doesnt realize the transaction they are confirming has been tampered with.
+A user goes to Bob's defi dapp and clicks the transfer button, but doesn't realize the transaction they are confirming has been tampered with.

 #### How are off-chain dependencies decentralized?